 - Restrict the level of unarranged overdraft charges equivalent to that of arranged overdrafts which would mean that banks wouldn’t be able to ratchet up the charges for those using their unarranged overdraft

 - Apply the current level of the cap on High Cost Short-Term Credit to unauthorised overdrafts, meaning that interest rates would be no more than 0.8% per day

 - Restrict unarranged overdraft charges to the net additional administrative costs which banks incur when consumers exceed their overdraft limit, just like in other markets like mortgages where banks are prohibited from levying excessive charges on those in mortgage arrears.

-We will have to wait to see which way the FCA jumps on unarranged overdrafts.
+It is now clear which way the FCA will jump on unarranged overdrafts.
 Banks have got away with excessive charges for years – costing consumers more than £10 billion since the OFT lost the Supreme Court case in 2009.
-The FCA has an opportunity to act now to stop consumers from incurring further detriment.
+The FCA has taken the opportunity to act now to stop consumers from incurring further detriment.